 Unlike a lot of portable speakers, Riva’s Wand series — comprised of the Arena and Festival models — offers stereo sound from a single speaker.
 Pair up more, and you get even bigger sound with wider stereo separation.
 The company is carefully avoiding the term multiroom, using multispace instead to push the point across that you can use multiple speakers outside to create your own mini music events.

 As for the prototype Central, it’s a device that promises to integrate any existing audio equipment you may have into Riva’s multispace system.
 With digital optical inputs and outputs, any existing stereo system can now be accessed and played through wirelessly.
 Similarly, a TV or Blu-ray player could be connected to feed audio into the wireless system.
-Analog inputs allow for connection of a turntable, for example, while a USB input facilitates connection of numerous digital devices, which can then be decoded by the Centrals built-in, high quality 24-bit/92kHz DAC.
-Finally, any passive speakers can be driven thanks to the Central’s 60 watt per channel digital amplifier.
+Analog inputs allow for connection to a turntable, for example, while a USB input facilitates the connection of numerous digital devices, which can then be decoded by the Central’s built-in, high quality 24-bit/92kHz DAC.
+Finally, any passive speakers can be driven thanks to the Central’s 60-watt-per-channel digital amplifier.

-“Many talented people have worked very hard to bring such quality and flexibility at a very affordable price,” Riva Audio Chairman and Chief Creative Officer Rikki Farr said in a statement.
+“Many talented people have worked very hard to bring such quality and flexibility at a very affordable price,” Riva’s audio chairman and chief creative officer, Rikki Farr, said in a statement.
 “They’ve created a compact, open system that consumers can play with any source.
 Finally, I can listen to the music of my past played back as close to live as it gets in a compact system that integrates into any situation.
 Very rewarding.”

 The Arena is the more compact of the two speakers, meant to be taken with you while you’re on the go.
 To help keep your music going, an optional battery pack is available that adds 16 hours of battery life, freeing you from wires.
 This powers three custom full-range ADX drivers and three passive radiators, pushing out up to 101 decibels.